struct/Nerve/README.markdown

-    lib - An optional library name indicating where the symbol can be found, only useful with Linux/OSX bpc - Number of times to let this breakpoint hit before uninstalling it code - Location of a script that holds ruby code to be executed when this breakpoint hits nargs - The number of arguments the function takes (only used with Win32 right now)
+    lib - An optional library name indicating where the symbol can be found, only useful with Linux/OSX bpc - Number of times to let this breakpoint hit before uninstalling it code - Location of a script that holds ruby code to be executed when this breakpoint hits nargs - The number of arguments the function takes (only used with Win32) hook - A true or false configuration to hook both a function entry and exit (Win32 only)

     --